petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 In this example I've weighted customer's ordering behaviour to be a bit biased - not every customer places the same amount of orders

-This a relatively common theme in the intersection of tech & human behaviour

 - population isn't normally distributed between countries
 - employees aren't  between companies
--

 ```java